Kainuu Brigade: Kainuu jaeger battalion

 The Jaeger battalion trains the main body of the brigade - the infantry.
 It also trains NCOs for infantry.
 The battalion is equipped with the tracked, non-armoured vehicles (telakuorma-auto) which make it very fast even off-road and in high snow.
 The battalion is equipped with state-of-the-art anti-armor weapons as well as other, lighter and cheaper AT-weapons.
 It also has modernized Russian 12.7 mm anti-air machine guns (as do other battalions) and the light 81 mm mortars.
 As all Finnish jaegers, these troops are taught to be deadly, fast, maneuverable, and silent if need to be.
 The Battalion also has some Sisu XA-185 "Pasi" APCs.

-Pohja Engineer Battalion
+Pohja Pioneer Battalion

-This battalion trains engineers and their NCOs.
-The Battalion includes the 1st Engineer Company, training of which is concentrated on usage and de-armament of mines and other explosives.
+This battalion trains pioneers and their NCOs.
+The Battalion includes the 1st Pioneer Company, training of which is concentrated on usage and de-armament of mines and other explosives.
 The other Company of the Battalion, the Technical Company, focuses on "heavy engineering" such as trench- and bridge building.

 Kainuu Artillery Regiment

-The Artillery regiment uses 81 mm light mortars attached to infantry units, 120 mm heavy mortars fixed on TeKa:s, 122 mm Soviet howitzers and modern 155 K 98 155 mm guns equipped with APU to provide (minor) movement without towing vehicles.
+The Artillery regiment uses 120 mm heavy mortars fixed on TeKa:s, 122 mm Soviet howitzers and modern 155 K 98 155 mm guns equipped with APU to provide (minor) movement without towing vehicles.
 It also trains all artillery NCO's, including forward observers and mortar leaders.